Skip to main content

 • ICC 500 is referenced in the International Building Code (IBC) and International Residential Code (IRC).
 In FEMA-designated high-wind zones, new schools and emergency operations centers may be required by code to include storm shelters.

-• FEMA's P-320 and P-361 provide detailed technical guidance on how to build safe rooms that exceed minimum code and offer greater protection.
+• FEMA's "Taking Shelter from the Storm" (FEMA P-320) and "Safe Rooms for Tornadoes and Hurricanes" (FEMA P-361) provide detailed technical guidance on how to build safe rooms that exceed minimum code and offer greater protection.

 Funding and Grants